-\mysubsubsection{Intra-PE imbalance} For SIMD or vector PEs, apart from inter-PE load imbalance, intra-PE load imbalance may also contribute to a significant acceleration loss.
-Several architectures feature PEs consisting of multiplier arrays e.g., Cambricon-X \cite{zhang2016cambricon}, SCNN \cite{parashar2017scnn}, SNAP \cite{zhang2019snap}, Cnvlutin \cite{albericio2016cnvlutin}, and Cambricon-S \cite{zhou2018cambricon}.
-With unstructured sparsity of one or both the tensors, there may not be enough NZs to feed some multipliers within PEs, which causes intra-PE load imbalance.
-Intra-PE load imbalance results in lower utilization of multipliers and accumulators within each PE, lowering the acceleration opportunities.
-For example, Zhang et al. \cite{zhang2019snap} analyzed the utilization of multipliers in the SNAP accelerator \cite{zhang2019snap}, by varying sparsity of activations and weights from 0\% to 90\%.
-Their analysis showed that with moderate sparsity, multiplier utilization can fall below 80\%, and up to 20\% for 90\% sparsity.
-Similarly, SCNN \cite{parashar2017scnn} reported low multiplier utilization due to intra-PE imbalance (e.g., less than 80\% for all GoogLeNet \cite{szegedy2015going} layers, and 20\% for the last two inception modules).
-Moreover, a few architectures use PE designs with multiple subunits in each PE; each subunit consists of multiplier arrays and may need to be in synchronization with other subunits of the same PE e.g., in Cnvlutin \cite{albericio2016cnvlutin} and \cite{kang2019accelerator, judd2017cnvlutin2}.
-With unstructured sparsity of the either tensor, multipliers and accumulators in some subunits can be often idle, while the trailing subunits process useful computations.
+\mysubsubsection{Intra-PE imbalance} For SIMD or vector PEs, intra-PE load imbalance can also contribute to a significant acceleration loss.
+With unstructured sparsity of one or more tensors, enough NZs may not be extracted to feed all the functional units within PEs, which causes intra-PE load imbalance.
+Sensitivity analysis for the SNAP accelerator showed that with moderate sparsity, utilization of multipliers falls below 80\% and up to 20\% for 90\% sparsity \cite{zhang2019snap}.
+Similarly, SCNN \cite{parashar2017scnn} reported below 80\% utilization of multipliers for all GoogLeNet \cite{szegedy2015going} layers and 20\% for the last two inception modules.
+Moreover, a few architectures use PE designs with multiple subunits in each PE.
+For SIMD processing, a subunit works in synchronization with other subunits of the same PE, e.g., in Cnvlutin \cite{albericio2016cnvlutin}, \cite{kang2019accelerator}, and \cite{judd2017cnvlutin2}.
+With unstructured sparsity, multipliers and accumulators in some subunits can often be idle, while trailing subunits process computations.